What Started the “Cops Eating Doughnuts” Stereotype

-As to why donut shops were so popular among the police, the answer is simple.
+As to why doughnut shops were, and to a much lesser extent still are, so popular among the police, the answer is simple.
 Up until quite recently in history most food establishments, and also the majority of stores, closed fairly early in the evening and stayed closed all night.

-Though today there are a multitude of places open 24 hours a day, it would seem donut shops are still the choice for a decent portion of officers.
-For example, during the Boston Marathon Bombings one of the only places that wasn’t completely locked down were several select Dunkin’ Donuts, that remained open to serve the police.
+Though today there are a multitude of places open 24 hours a day, doughnut shops are still quite popular among police working graveyard for the aforementioned reasons.
+In fact, during the Boston Marathon Bombings, one of the only places in the region that wasn’t completely locked down for a time were several select Dunkin’ Donuts, that remained open to serve the police.

-However, this donut/cop tradition is noted by some officers as a generational thing, when this website interviewed younger officers during national donut day (yes, that’s a thing), most were quick to point out that donuts were simply too sugary for the modern, trim, health conscious officer on the go.
-Citing bagels as a healthier alternative… (I just… hmmm)
+However, this doughnut/cop tradition is noted by some younger officers as a generational thing.
+For instance, in a news report interviewing various officers of the youthful persuasion during national doughnut day (yes, that’s a thing), most were quick to point out that doughnuts were simply too sugary and unhealthy for the modern, more health conscious officer on the go.
+Nevertheless, even said officers still occasionally hit the doughnut shops at night to get good quality coffee on the go.

 - Why Do Doughnuts Have Holes